craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     imglink: /img/posts/xj-extended-idle/0281-into-harness.jpg
     caption: Route this wire to the relay location
     instruction: |
         After the wire has been added to the connector, you can connect a new grey wire to it and run that wire to the location where you'll be keeping your relay.
 My relay is under my dash attached to the firewall, and is grounded to G8.
 You'll find G8 at knee level in the area underneath the steering wheel.
-It's a common ground that other things use, and it's easiest to get to if you remove the trim panel and the metal shield behind that.
+It's a common ground that other things use, and it's easiest to get to if you remove the trim panel below the steering wheel and the metal shield behind it.

   - title: Connect this pin A12 to the relay
     img: /img/posts/xj-extended-idle/0282-extended-idle-relay.jpg
     imglink: /img/posts/xj-extended-idle/0282-extended-idle-relay.jpg
     caption: Wire the relay
     instruction: |
-        Here's the relay wired up and done.
+        Here's the relay wired up and done.<br>
-            __Pin 85__: Ground
+            __Pin 85__: Ground<br>
-            __Pin 86__: Positive from switch
+            __Pin 86__: Positive from switch<br>
-            __Pin 87__: A12 from PCM
+            __Pin 87__: A12 from PCM<br>
-            __Pin 30__: Ground
+            __Pin 30__: Ground<br>

 summary: |
     This was a fun project.
 It combines a little but of Jeep XJ history with a practical application.
 If you haven't worked with relays before this is a fun project.
 I recommend building this on the bench first, as you'll get a chance to fiddle with the components and take some of the mystery out of relays.